 In accordance with Massachusetts law, each school will recite the Pledge of Allegiance and will observe a moment of silence at the start of the school day.
 School personnel will not require students participate during the Pledge of Allegiance and/or the moment of silence.
 In addition, students will not be required to provide a reason if they choose not to participate nor will disciplinary action occur.

-A student must be a resident of Falmouth to attend Falmouth Public Schools, with the exception of students who attend from outside of the town of Falmouth via the School Choice process.
+A student must be a resident of Falmouth to attend Falmouth Public Schools with the exception of students who attend from outside of the town of Falmouth via the School Choice program.
 Within Falmouth, there are four distinct elementary school districts.
-If a student’s residency within the town changes during the course of the school year to another elementary school district, parents or guardians who want to maintain enrollment in the present school are expected to follow the procedures contained in the “Exceptions to School District Attendance” policy.
+If a student’s residency within the town changes during the course of the school year to another elementary school district, parents/guardians who want to maintain enrollment in the present school are expected to follow the procedures contained in the “Exceptions to School District Attendance” policy.

 Public Meetings: PTO, School Council, School Committee

-There are several public venues where you may learn more about the school and have opportunities to give your input.
+There are several public venues where families may learn more about the school and have opportunities to give input.
 There is a Parent Teacher Organization at each elementary school that meets periodically to discuss activities.
-Each school also has a School Council, which acts as an advisory committee to the principal.
-Many topics that affect your school are discussed at the School Council meeting.
+Each school also has a School Council, which acts as an advisory committee to the Principal.
+Many topics that affect schools are discussed at the School Council meeting.
 The Falmouth School Committee meets twice per month and deals with issues impacting the entire school district.

 Returned Check Policy